The Difference: Mochi vs Dango vs Daifuku vs Manju

 Unlike Mochi, Dango, and Daifuku, the main ingredient of Manju isn’t rice.

-Manju is a traditional Japanese steamed bun (cake) made from wheat flour, baking powder/soda, and sugar, typically filled with sweet red bean paste or Anko.
+Manju is a traditional Japanese steamed bun made from wheat flour, baking powder/soda, and sugar, filled with sweet red bean paste or Anko.

-Cha-Manju is a brown Manju filled with Anko featuring its soft fluffy texture.
+Cha-Manju is the brown Manju using brown sugar with a filling of Anko, featuring its soft fluffy texture.

 (Back)